external-mirrors/mitra/README.md

 Create configuration file by copying [`config.example.yaml`](./config.example.yaml) and configure the instance.
 Default config file path is `config.yaml`, but it can be changed using `CONFIG_PATH` environment variable.

+Create data and web client directories at locations specified in the configuration file (`storage_dir` and `web_client_dir` parameters).

-Put any static files into the directory specified in the configuration file.
+Put any static files into the web client directory.
 Building instructions for `mitra-web` frontend can be found at https://codeberg.org/silverpill/mitra-web#project-setup.

 Create admin account: